Skip to main content

 +-----+-------------------------------------------------+-------------+--------------+--------------------------+--------------------------+

 Values for dl_ts_capture and dl_ts_delimited respectively were set to the current time of our data pipeline run.
 For an initial load, this should be set to the time of the historical data set.
-Currently, this is not possible in SDL, but there are plans to implement this, see issue #427.
+Currently, this is not possible in SDLB, but there are plans to implement this, see issue #427.

 Now let's continue with flight data.